-Overcollateralization .
+Overcollateralization.
 If specified in the prospectus supplement, on the closing date for an issuing entity its assets may exceed the principal amount of notes issued by the issuing entity.
 Also, excess interest collected on the related trust student loans may be applied to pay principal of one or more classes of notes.
 This acceleration feature creates overcollateralization, which is the excess of the total assets of the related trust estate over the principal balance of the related class or classes of notes.
 This acceleration may continue for the life of the related issuing entity, or may be limited.
 In the case of limited acceleration, once the required level of overcollateralization is reached, and subject to the provisions specified in the prospectus supplement, the limited acceleration feature may cease, unless necessary to maintain the required level of overcollateralization.

 Letters of Credit, Credit or Liquidity Facilities.
 If so specified in the related prospectus supplement, deficiencies in amounts otherwise payable on the notes or certain series of notes will be covered by one or more letters of credit or by a credit or liquidity facility.
 The bank or financial institution issuing the letter of credit or party to the credit or liquidity facility will be identified in the related prospectus supplement.
 Under a letter of credit, credit or liquidity facility the issuer will be obligated to honor draws in an aggregate fixed dollar amount generally equal to a percentage specified in the related prospectus supplement of the principal balance of the student loans on a specified date or of the initial aggregate principal balance of one or more classes of notes.
 If so specified in the related prospectus supplement, the letter of credit, credit or liquidity facility may permit draws only in the event of certain types of losses and shortfalls.
-The amount available under the letter of credit, credit or liquidity facility will, in all cases, be reduced to the extent of the unreimbursed payments under the letter of credit, credit or liquidity facility will expire at the earlier of the date specified in the related prospectus supplement or the termination of the trust estate.
+The amount available under the letter of credit, credit or liquidity facility will, in all cases, be reduced to the extent of the unreimbursed payments under the letter of credit, credit or liquidity facility and may otherwise be reduced as described in the related prospectus supplement.
+The obligations of the issuer of the letter of credit, credit or liquidity facility will expire at the earlier of the date specified in the related prospectus supplement or the termination of the trust estate.

-Cash Capitalization or Cash Collateral Account.
+Cash Capitalization or Cash Collateral Account .
 If so specified in the related prospectus supplement, the indenture administrator will establish and maintain a cash capitalization or cash collateral account for one or more series of notes issued by the issuing entity.
 The purpose of the cash capitalization and cash collateral account is to assure the availability of funds to pay interest on the notes.
 The cash capitalization account or the cash collateral account may (i) be funded initially with cash or (ii) may be used to retain some or all of the collections on the collateral until such funds can be invested in other eligible student loans or paid to investors.
 The related prospectus supplement will describe the circumstances and manner in which distributions may be made out of the cash capitalization account or cash collateral account.